mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/README.md

 As a platform admin, you are going to deploy two environments.
 On the main console, go to `Environments` and click `Create environment`.
 Select the environment template you created above and click `Configure`.

 Leave all the default and select an `Environment name` (this time you can pick what you want - we suggest you pick `VPC-ECSCluster-Env-Test`).
 In the `Environment roles` section let Proton create a new service role for you (unless you already have one).
-This is the role that Proton will use to provision all the resources in your environment template.
+This is the role that Proton will use to provision all the resources defined in your environment template.

 > Note that since Proton cannot know what you intend to deploy, this role will have an `Administrative` IAM policy associated.
 In a real deployment you probably want to downgrade that policy to only include the permissions this role requires.
 Click `Next`.